-(1) The shares are held by Jolina Capital Inc., a holding company controlled by Mr. Emanuele (Lino) Saputo.

-(2) Member of the Corporate Governance and Human Resources Committee.
-The Chairman of the Committee is Mr. Pierre Bourgie.

-(3) Member of the Audit Committee.
-The Chairman of the Committee is Mr. Tony Meti.

-(4) Lead Director.

-(5) Mr. Anthony M. Fata was a director of Verona Foods Inc., an importer of specialty foods, until August 3, 2012.
+- (1) Reference is made to the Company's Management Proxy Circular dated June 4, 2015, under the section entitled "Election of Directors", for information on other occupations during the last five years.
+This information is incorporated herein by reference. - (2) The shares are held by Jolina Capital Inc., a holding company controlled by Mr. Emanuele (Lino) Saputo. - (3) Member of the Corporate Governance and Human Resources Committee.
+The Chairman of the Committee is Mr. Pierre Bourgie. - (4) Mr. Bouchard also serves on the Board of Directors of BMTC Group Inc., Transcontinental Inc. and Transforce Inc. - (5) Member of the Audit Committee.
+The Chairman of the Committee is Mr. Tony Meti. - (6) Lead Director. - (7) Mr. Anthony M. Fata was a director of Verona Foods Inc., an importer of specialty foods, until August 3, 2012.
 Verona Foods Inc. commenced proposal proceedings under the Bankruptcy and Insolvency Act (Canada) on October 3, 2012, by filing a notice of intent to make a proposal.
-On January 29, 2013, Verona Foods Inc. made a voluntary assignment into bankruptcy pursuant to the Bankruptcy and Insolvency Act (Canada).
+On January 29, 2013, Verona Foods Inc. made a voluntary assignment into bankruptcy pursuant to the Bankruptcy and Insolvency Act (Canada). - (8) Mr. Lucien Bouchard and Mrs. Caterina Monticciolo have advised the Company that they do not intend to renew their mandates as directors.
+Reference is made to the Company's Management Proxy Circular dated June 4, 2015, for additional information regarding nominees to the Board of Directors of Saputo to be elected at the annual meeting of shareholders to be held on August 4, 2015.